Wolvarun9295/StockPricePrediction/README.md

 ### Step 3:
 - Run the **createBucket.py** file.
 This will create the bucket in the AWS S3.
 - Run the **uploadFile.py** file.
-This will upload the CSV file in your AWS S3.
+This will upload the CSV file in your bucket.
 - Run the **fetchFile.py** file.
-This will fetch the CSV file from your AWS S3.
+This will fetch the CSV file from your bucket.
 - Run the **dataCleaner.py** file.
 This is clean the data in CSV file.
 - Run the **modelBuilder.py** file.
 This will build the model based on the data and save the model.
 It will be saved in the project folder named **GoogleStockModel**.